SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     pass
 ```

-The price is not adjusted on an exchange.
+The price is not adjusted by an exchange.

 ## aux.price_pool.PricePool